kwanyinlai/weather-map/README.md

     - https://www.weatherapi.com/docs/: We are using 2 services provided by this provider.
       - weathermaps: returns an image based on the specified time, zoom level, and tile coordinates.
 Used to construct the weather overlay.
 Does not require a key.
-      - forecast: TODO Key setup:
+      - forecast: shows the hourly forecast.
+Set environment variable WEATHER_API_KEY = [key here]
     - https://openweathermap.org/api/geocoding-api Geocoding API: This API is used to provide all related search result as a list when a user type a location name in search bar.
       Set environment variable GEOCODING_KEY =[key here] to enable the search result list.